iromanovsky/irom.info/_posts/2023-10-02-azure-iac-levels.md

 Pulumi is suitable when:
 - you have a team of Software Engineers proficient in a specific language,
-- and management of the cloud is (part of) their software product
+- and management of the cloud _is_ the functionality of their software product,

-You possess a team of software engineers proficient in a specific language.
-This means they can dive right in without the need to learn a new, domain-specific language.
-Cloud management isn't just a sideline task but is integrated as a core component of the software product they are developing.
-This allows for a seamless fusion of application development and infrastructure management.
+- so while employing other domain-specific language is not feasible,
+- they still need an abstraction layer for state tracking and other benefits,
+- because giong direct to REST API is too much for them

 ---